pratap1600/data-science-portfolio/README.md

 # Introduction
 Hello, my name is Pratap Timilsina and I'm a data scientist and data engineer.
 With over 6 plus years of experience in the field, I have developed a passion for          extracting insights from data using statistical modeling and machine learning techniques.
-I have worked on a variety of projects throughout my career, including       predictive modeling, sentiment analysis, time-series forecasting, NLP and network analysis, among others.
+I have worked on a variety of projects throughout my career, including       predictive modeling, sentiment analysis, time-series forecasting, NLP, neural network and network analysis, among others.

 In this portfolio, I have compiled some of my best work to showcase my skills and expertise in the field.
 You'll find a range of projects that highlight my ability     to analyze data, create visualizations, and build models that provide meaningful insights.